School Safety Policy

 The University of Nottingham is committed to promoting access for people who have a disability or long-term medical condition.
 This includes consideration of the requirements to enable effective evacuation of buildings in an emergency.

-General information concerning facilities and procedures to assist in the emergency evacuation of people with a disability will be made available.
+General information concerning facilities and procedures to assist in the emergency evacuation of people with a disability are available on the Safety Office website.
+This includes evacuation information for wheelchair users.
 The emergency evacuation requirements for a person with a disability or long-term medical condition will be assessed following a request from that person and if appropriate a Personal Emergency Evacuation Plan will be developed in conjunction with the individual.
 The arrangements for the emergency evacuation of people with a disability will form part of the emergency procedure in place for each building.
 Information describing the general emergency and evacuation arrangements for the building will be available at the main entrance to the building and at all entrances accessible to wheelchair users.
 Building access plans are available on the Estates Office web-pages.

 Personal Emergency Egress Plan